- Early Pregnancy Tests

 The Follicular Phase: Day one of a woman's cycle is the first day of menstrual bleeding.
 A woman's period signals both the end of one cycle and the beginning of the next - another opportunity for fertility and conception.
 With cycle day one, a woman's body once again begins to prepare for ovulation, and this part of the menstrual cycle is called the follicular phase due to the fact that during this time ovarian follicles begin to mature.
 An ovarian follicle is essentially an assemblage of cells in the ovary containing an egg.
 As you may already know, women are born with all the eggs they will every have, and this abundant lifetime supply is known as a woman's ovarian reserve.
 During the first two weeks of a woman's cycle, a certain number of follicles will begin to mature.
 This is called folliculogenesis.

 During folliculogenesis, a number of female reproductive hormones go into action.
 From the brain, chemicals are released that will signal other hormones to be produced.
 Gonadotropin-releasing hormone gets the fertility ball rolling by stimulating two other agents: FSH and LH.
 FSH stands for follicle-stimulating hormone, and as noted above, this is the agent that facilitates folliculogenesis.
 As a by-product of this follicular processing, estrogens are also brought into play, and these hormones are responsible for actually preparing the womb for a pregnancy.
-In short, estrogen helps strengthen the uterus, increases blood flow to the area, and assists in concentrating tissues and blood vessels that will ultimately sustain a pregnancy.
+In short, estrogens help strengthen the uterus, increases blood flow to the area, and assists in concentrating tissues and blood vessels that will ultimately sustain a pregnancy.

 While the estrogens are on the move, the ovarian follicle continues to develop until the egg is mature and ready to "drop" - an informal appellation for "ovulation".
 The levels of follicle-stimulating hormone have, by this time, faded off the chart and another hormone is about to sing.
 If an egg "drops", then it is luteinizing hormone, or LH, that is the agent that pushes it "out of the nest".
 In the chart above, we see a yellow line that represents LH.
 Notice how it hits the roof in a sudden, unmistakable burst just before midcycle.
 At this moment, LH works by weakening the wall of the ovarian follicle, in turn allowing a small hole to form and from which the egg will usher forth into the fallopian tube that leads to the womb.
 A urine ovulation test works by sensing this hormonal surge and will inform you that the kairotic moment for ovulation (and for timing intercourse) is at hand!